toonvdm/bridging-cognitive-maps/README.md

 The cognitive maps can be trained using the scripts in `experiments/model-learning`:

 - **The sequence dataset** can be generated using the `generate_full_explore_dataset.py` script.
 - **The navigation model** can be trained using the `train_navigation_*.py` script, where the * can be either a cscg or a hmm, depending on which model you need.
-This requires a sequence dataset of the environment.
-These models can be evaluated using the resepective `evaluate_planning_and_inference_*.py`.
+This requires the dataset to be in the `data/` folder.
+- The navigation models can be evaluated using the resepective `evaluate_planning_and_inference_*.py`.
 Which will measure the success rate, when the agent starts in each possible pose in the maze, and is tasked to go to each of the corridors.
+NOTE: these scripts point to a location of a model to evaluate.
 - **The task model** can be trained using the `train_task_cscg_loc.py` script.

 The paper experiments and figures are located in `experiments/figures`.
 Where dedicated notebooks exist for each of the experiments.